Lost in Your Light

-"Lost in Your Light" is a song by English-Albanian singer Dua Lipa featuring American singer Miguel for Lipa's eponymous debut studio album (2017).
+"Lost in Your Light" is a song by English singer Dua Lipa featuring American singer Miguel for Lipa's eponymous debut studio album (2017).
 The song was written by Lipa, Miguel and Rick Nowels, while production was handled by Miguel and Stephen Kozmeniuk.
 It was released for digital download and streaming as the album's sixth single on 21 April 2017 through Warner Bros.
 Records.
 It is an electropop song, encompassing dance-pop, power pop, R&B-pop and retro elements.
 The lyrics talk about feelings at the beginning of a relationship and getting lost in the middle of it all.
 The song was met with mixed reviews; music critics praised both the singers' vocals but had mixed opinions on Miguel's guest appearance.
 Some also complimented the lyrics.

 "Lost in Your Light" peaked at number 86 on the UK Singles Chart and received a silver certification from the British Phonographic Industry (BPI).
 The music video was directed by Henry Schofield and premiered on YouTube on 26 May 2017.
 Filmed in Los Angeles, the video features Lipa and Miguel levitating above a parking lot while also dancing in it and on a rooftop.
 Lipa promoted the song with performances on BBC Radio 1's live lounge, Glastonbury Festival and BBC Radio 1's Big Weekend.
 Remixes by B-Case and DJ Rasimcan were released for further promotion.